Metal Max: Fireworks

 Metal Max: Fireworks (メタルマックス ファイアーワークス, Metaru Makkusu Faiāwākusu) is a role-playing video game, which was developed and published by Japanese company Kadokawa for Android and iOS.
 It is the first mobile game in the original series.

 Gameplay

 Metal Max: Fireworks is a role-playing video game featured "monsters vs. tanks".
 Similar as its predecessors, players needs to battle with enemies by themselves or by vehicles.

+Fireworks features tank customization system.
+The player tank is made from three different parts of the body, engine, and CPU.
+They determine the tank's stats like weight.
+The player also equips their tanks with weapons, which are used to battle enemies.
+The player takes one of the teams, composed of three units, into missions.

 Development

 Metal Saga: Fireworks was first announced in July 2015.